Kenneth More

-Although his career declined in the early 1960s, two of his own favourite films date from this time – The Comedy Man (1964) and The Greengage Summer (1961) with Susannah York, "one of the happiest films on which I have ever worked."
+Although More's career declined in the early 1960s, two of his own favourite films date from this time – The Comedy Man (1964) and The Greengage Summer (1961) with Susannah York, "one of the happiest films on which I have ever worked."
 He also enjoyed a revival in the much-acclaimed TV adaptation of The Forsyte Saga (1967) and the Father Brown series (1974).

 Early life

 Kenneth More was born at 'Raeden', Vicarage Way, Gerrards Cross, Buckinghamshire, the only son of Charles Gilbert More, a Royal Naval Air Service pilot, and Edith Winifred Watkins, the daughter of a Cardiff solicitor.
 He was educated at Victoria College, Jersey, having spent part of his childhood in the Channel Islands, where his father was general manager of the Jersey Eastern Railway.

-After he left school, he followed the family tradition by training as a civil engineer.
-He gave up his training and worked for a while in Sainsbury's on the Strand.
+After his graduation, More followed the family tradition by training to become a civil engineer.
+However, he abandoned his training and worked for a while in Sainsbury's on the Strand.

-When More was 17 his father died, and he applied to join the Royal Air Force, but failed the medical test for equilibrium.
-He then travelled to Canada, intending to work as a fur trapper, but was sent back because he lacked immigration papers.
+When More was 17 his father died, and he applied to join the Royal Air Force but failed the medical test for equilibrium.
+He then travelled to Canada, intending to work as a fur trapper, but was sent back to Britain because he lacked immigration documents.

 Windmill Theatre

-On his return from Canada, a business associate of his father, Vivian Van Damm, agreed to offer him work as a stagehand at the Windmill Theatre, where his job included shifting scenery, and helping to get the nude players off stage during its Revudeville variety shows.
-After a chance moment on stage helping out a comic, he realised he wanted to become an actor and was soon promoted to playing straight man in the Revudeville comedy routines, appearing in his first sketch in August 1935.
+On his return from Canada, a business associate of his father, Vivian Van Damm, agreed to offer him work as a stagehand at the Windmill Theatre, where his job included shifting scenery and helping to get the nude players off stage during its Revudeville variety shows.
+After a chance moment on stage helping a comic, he realized that he wanted to act and was soon promoted to playing straight man in the Revudeville comedy routines, appearing in his first sketch in August 1935.

 He played there for a year, which then led to regular work in repertory, including Newcastle, performing in plays such as Burke and Hare and Dracula's Daughter.
 Other stage appearances included Do You Remember?
 (1937), Stage Hands Never Lie (1937) and Distinguished Gathering (1937).

 More continued his theatre work until the outbreak of the Second World War in 1939.
-He had the occasional bit part in films such as Look Up and Laugh (1935).
+He had an occasional small role in films such as Look Up and Laugh (1935).